amazeeio/docs/automated_deployments.md

 ## Deployment on production sites

 The deployment strategy used at amazee.io is heavily inspired by capistrano.
-In the end they all do the same thing.

 ## Filesystem Structure